 PrXnXn+1=10=1/4, PrXnXn+1=11=1/4.

 One can check that the sequence 0, 0, 1, 1, 0, 0, 1, 1, … is also 2-distributed, but it is not 3-distributed.
 It is not 3-distributed because PrXnXn+1Xn+2=000=0 when it should be 1/8.
-This suggests that to every periodic sequence there is a natural number k associated such that the sequence is not k-distributed.
-Indeed, every periodic sequence of period p is not p-distributed; [14], page 248.
+This suggests that for every periodic sequence, there is a natural number k such that the sequence is not k-distributed.
+Indeed, every periodic sequence of period p is not p-distributed [14].
 A periodic 3-distributed binary sequence is not easily guessed, but one can check that the sequence

 0,0,0,1, 0,0,0,1, 1,1,0,1, 1,1,0,1, 0,0,0,1, …

-is indeed 3-distributed; [1], section 3.5, equation 11, page 148.
+is indeed 3-distributed [1].

-An algorithm is not limited to producing periodic sequences—for example, an algorithm that produces the digits of π does not produce a periodic sequence—, so the limitation of periodic sequences is no challenge to the idea that ∞-distributivity defines randomness.
-In fact, one of the formidable results of ∞-distributed sequences is that they can be produced by algorithms: in 1965 one such algorithm was given in [14].
+An algorithm is not limited to producing periodic sequences – for example, an algorithm that produces the digits of π does not produce a periodic sequence – so the limitation of periodic sequences is no challenge to the idea that ∞-distributivity defines randomness.
+In fact, one of the formidable results of ∞-distributed sequences is that they can be produced by algorithms: one such algorithm was given in 1965 [14].

-The weakness in taking the notion of ∞-distributivity alone as a definition for a random sequence appears when one considers subsequences of an ∞-distributed sequence.
-If such sequences were random, it would be expected that any subsequence of a random sequence would also be random, but this doesn’t always happen with ∞-distributed sequences.
+The weakness in taking the notion of ∞-distributivity alone as a definition for a random sequence appears when one considers the subsequences of an ∞-distributed sequence.
+If such sequences were random, it would be expected that any subsequence of a random sequence would also be random, but this does not always happen with ∞-distributed sequences.
 Given an ∞-distributed binary sequence Xn, one can construct a new sequence Yn=Xn except that Yn2=0 for every index n.
-Clearly, Yn isn’t random because, by construction, Y0, Y1, Y4, Y9, … ,Yn2=0 and Yn is still ∞-distributed; [1], section 3.5, page 160 because setting squared elements to zero does not significantly change the probabilities required in the definition of k-distributivity; [1], section 3.5, page 160.
-That is, ∞-distributivity alone is too weak of a definition.
-An apparently adequate definition is reached in [1], definitions R4, R5, R6, pages 161–163, by making suitable restrictions to the rules governing which subsequences must be ∞-distributed, that is, not all subsequences of an ∞-distributed sequence Xn must be ∞-distributed for Xn to be qualified as random.
-“The secret is to restrict the subsequences so that they could be defined by a person who does not look at” Xn “before deciding whether or not it is to be in the subsequence”; [1], section 3,5, page 161.
-To date, there does not seem to be any objection made to this strategy.
+Clearly, Yn isn’t random because, by construction, Y0, Y1, Y4, Y9, … ,Yn2=0, yet Yn is still ∞-distributed because setting squared elements to zero does not significantly change the probabilities required in the definition of k-distributivity [1].
+That is, ∞-distributivity alone is too weak a definition.
+An apparently adequate definition is reached by making suitable restrictions to the rules governing which subsequences must be ∞-distributed.
+That is, not all subsequences of an ∞-distributed sequence Xn must be ∞-distributed for Xn to be qualified as random [1].
+‘The secret is to restrict the subsequences so that they could be defined by a person who does not look at’ Xn ‘before deciding whether or not it is to be in the subsequence’ [1].
+To date, there does not seem to be any objection to this strategy.

 What is a pseudorandom number generator?

-Since algorithms cannot compute random sequences; [15], section 6.4, they are left with at most producing pseudorandom number sequences displaying the desired statistical properties.
+Since algorithms cannot compute random sequences [15], they are left with at most producing pseudorandom number sequences displaying the desired statistical properties.
 A pseudorandom number generator, therefore, is an arithmetical procedure that produces a sequence of numbers that one hopes will pass sufficient statistical tests and thus appear random.
-It can be as simple as a function fxn=xn-12+1 mod N, for some fixed natural number N, and as complex as Donald Knuth’s “super-random” number generator [1], section 3.1, page 5, shown as an extreme example of how complicated algorithms don’t necessarily provide any more randomness.
+It can be as simple as a function fxn=xn-12+1 mod N, for some fixed natural number N, and as complex as Donald Knuth’s ‘super-random’ number generator [1], shown as an extreme example of how complicated algorithms don’t necessarily provide any more randomness.
 For illustration purposes, here’s what a simple pseudorandom number generator looks like in the C programming language.

 uint32_t y = 2463534242U; /* the seed */